FatenBelarbii/UdacityOperationalizingMachineLearning/README.md

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.
 ### Step 1: Authentication
+We used the lab Udacity provided to us, so we skipped this step since we are not authorized to create a security principal.

 ### Step 2: Automated ML Experiment
 ![GitHub Logo](/Screenshots/step2-1.PNG)